Fully Proprioceptive Slip-Velocity-Aware State Estimation for Mobile Robots via Invariant Kalman Filtering and Disturbance Observer: The Invariant Extended Kalman Filtering

 Because the error dynamics are log-linear (c.f., Theorem \ref{theorem:log_linear_error}), we can determine the unobservable states of the filter without nonlinear observability analysis \cite{barrau2015non}.
 Noting that the linear error dynamics matrix in our case is time-invariant and nilpotent (with a degree of three), the discrete-time state transition matrix, ${\Phi}=\exp _{m}\left({A} \Delta t\right)$, is

 It follows that the discrete-time observability matrix is

 The second last column (i.e., one matrix column) of the observability matrix are zeros, indicating the absolute position of the robot, which is unobservable.
 Because the gravity vector only has a $z$ component, a rotation about the gravity vector (yaw) is also unobservable.
 Moreover, we note that slip disturbances are fully observable except for $\alpha = 0$.
+This case would not occur since we have assumed $\alpha > 0$ in (\ref{eq:dynamics_slip}).